python-control/python-control/doc/develop.rst

 Class docstrings
 ----------------

-Follow NumpyDoc format with the follow additional details:
+Follow numpydoc format with the follow additional details:

-* Paramaters used in creating an object go in the class docstring and not in the `__init__` docstring (which is not included in the Sphinx-based documentation).
+* Parameters used in creating an object go in the class docstring and not in the `__init__` docstring (which is not included in the Sphinx-based documentation).
 OK for the `__init__` function to have no docstring.